 SOE went on to talk about farming, admitting that while the devs had a plan to expand upon the system and add in ranching, they felt that farming really wasn't as popular with players as they had hoped.
 They have now taken many of the assets that were going to be used on ranching and are working them into the game as a new "pet pals" system.
 Two new pets that will be in the game soon are baby dragons and a baby cyborg T-rex.
 Each of the pets coming into the game will have its own animations to give it a real personality.
 (And for those players who have been pining for the return of the Pet Trainer job, the team hinted that they are strongly considering bringing it back, albeit in a slightly different form).

 added more overland combat will continue that with the next Chapter Update in the Hero's Journal.
 The new chapter takes place in Wugachug, where there's a mystery for players to solve.
 The denizens of the town have suddenly sported bixie-style clothing, and there's a "bixie queen" now running the show.
 Upon closer inspection, though, the bixie queen isn't as she appears and in fact seems to be an imposter, so it's up to players to figure out what's going on.

 Next week, the fourth combiner ride comes out, and players who purchase all four of them will be able to put them together to make a giant robot mount, in the spirit of Power Rangers or Voltron.
 As for the two mysterious areas on the map of Sunstone Valley, the devs said that the "rainbow" and "cloud" areas were supposed to be new zones, but they felt they were not meeting their expectations and the areas were too small for what they had planned.
 For now, that means Ponyvale and the other zone are on more of a long-term schedule, and players will instead continue to see the chapter updates as new content.

 .
 One is an ocean-themed lot, with a giant, golden yacht in the middle, and it's available to players who have bought the year-long membership.
 There will also have a castle-themed set with walls, turrets, and so forth, which allows players to piece them together and build their own castle.
 They're also revamping the character selection screen, so it will be done in game (rather than the browser) and give many more options for character customization at the beginning.
 But the biggest news of all is that there are plans to add new levels to the game, as well as a new combat job and a new race.
 While they didn't say what the race would be, they did say that it would be linked to Wugachug and that it was one that players have been asking about for a long time.

-The MMO Family column is devoted to common issues with families and gaming.
+, and the developers have learned a lot about designing family-friendly games.
+While the playerbase might be younger, the players are actually much more skilled at playing MMOs than even the devs expected, and SOE has worked hard to make its games equal to the challenge.
+That should make for some fun new content for both young and older players in the months to come.The MMO Family column is devoted to common issues with families and gaming.
 Every other week, Karen looks at current trends and ways to balance family life and play.
 She also shares her impressions of MMO titles to highlight which ones are child-friendly and which ones offer great gaming experiences for young and old alike.
 You are welcome to send feedback or Wonka Bars to firstname.lastname@example.org.